Website Logistics

 KalagooLogo-web-1

-Again there is a vast number of companies that provide this service (Godaddy being one of them, they offer a package to host your website when purchasing a domain) we use a UK-based company – Kalagoo and they charge £60 per year for hosting a website.
+Again, there are many companies that provide this service (GoDaddy being one of them, offering a package to host your website when purchasing a domain).
+We use a UK-based company called Kalagoo, which charges £70 per year for website hosting.

 Website - Content Management Software